 So, when I experience something from another culture, such as the aforementioned Your Name or Million Yen Women, I sometimes feel these spinal reactions to what I’m seeing.
 They need to be ignored or, at the very least, tempered.
 And I no longer feel safe enough in myself to make any new judgements.
 It’s easier to just let things pass by.
 Maybe that’s the delusion of culture, that everything can and should be judged by a limited set of values, made worse by how the Internet doesn’t afford you your own opinion any more.

 Million Yen Women is a preposterous, half-mystery, half-romance drama that almost lost me in its first few episodes but managed to pick itself up and keep my interest until the end.
 Other than its various oddities, there’s only one thing I’d like to highlight.

 In the main character Shin’s novels, nobody dies.
 It’s touched upon a few times throughout.
-In the story, it’s a decision that stems from Shin’s father being a murderer on death row.
-However, it’s also the writer being clever.
-Because, two of the five women end up dying.
+In the story, he says that it’s because his father is a murderer on death row.
+However, two of the five women end up dying.
 And at the very end, we see Shin writing a new novel, called My Women.